> Academics > Course

 HCMG 3340 (3-3-0) Organizational Behavior in Health Care ManagementThis course provides the student with the insight on interpersonal relations and group dynamics and how they affect the areas of managerial decision making and organizational effectiveness in a health care setting.
-Summer.
+Summer, Online.

 Prerequisite: MANA 3301.

 HCMG 4301 (3-3-0) Advanced Management Seminar in Health Care (S-L)This course introduces the student to the basic characteristics of the U.S. health care system.
 An in-depth review of selected operational and functional aspects of health care administration focuses on contemporary issues in a fast-changing environment.
 Emphasis is given to the critical roles and functions of health care administrators at various levels and types of different health care delivery systems.
 A comparative review of international health care delivery systems examines differences and commonalities in the United States, Canada, and Western Europe.
 This course contains a field-based service-learning component.
 Fall, Online.